-Azure AD B2C is a separate service from Azure Active Directory (Azure AD).
-It is built on the same technology as Azure AD but for a different purpose.
-It allows businesses to build customer facing applications, and then allow anyone to sign-up and into those applications with no restrictions on user account.
+Azure AD B2C is built on the same technology as Microsoft Entra ID but for a different purpose and is a separate service.
+It allows businesses to build customer facing applications, and then allow anyone to sign up and sign in to those applications with no restrictions on user account.

 Who uses Azure AD B2C?

-Any business or individual who wishes to authenticate end users to their web/mobile applications using a white-label authentication solution.
+Any business or individual who wishes to authenticate end users to their web or mobile applications using a white-label authentication solution.
 Apart from authentication, Azure AD B2C service is used for authorization such as access to API resources by authenticated users.
 Azure AD B2C is designed to be used by IT administrators and developers.

 Custom-branded identity solution

-Azure AD B2C is a white-label authentication solution.
-You can customize the entire user experience with your brand so that it blends seamlessly with your web and mobile applications.
+Azure AD B2C is a white-label authentication solution which means you can customize the entire user experience with your brand so that it blends seamlessly with your web and mobile applications.